 There are a number of different ways in which a person can determine what is the total cost of a DUI in Michigan.
 The total cost of a MI drunk driving attorney varies depending on the lawyer used.
-The Michigan DUI/DWI/OWI costs vary because of the attorney, the criminal charges and the details of the case and what took place during your particular arrest, and then determining strategies based on your arrest details how to fight the case successfully.
+2021 Michigan DUI/DWI/OWI costs vary because of the exact local attorney fees and payment plan options, the criminal charges and the details of the case and what took place during your particular arrest, and then determining strategies based on your arrest details how to fight the case successfully.

 Aside from the social stigma, inconvenience, and financial burden getting a DUI in Michigan can cost a person, a driving under the influence conviction comes with a heavy price tag of legal costs, fees, and penalties.
 It is an considered a DUI offense to drive, attempt to drive, or be in charge of any vehicle on a road or public place in Michigan if the level of alcohol, drugs, or medication in your breath, blood or urine exceeds the prescribed limit or .08 BAC, and can therefore be charged with the high cost of a DUI on Michigan.

-These links below will navigate you to the specific type of case which pertains to your own situation, and the instructions needed to effectively dismiss this particular charge at your court date.
+These helpful DUI defense links below will navigate you to the specific type of case which pertains to your own situation, and the instructions needed to effectively dismiss this particular charge at your court date.

 - BAC/Drug Blood Test Results Case